Compatibility of the Fargues--Scholze correspondence for unitary groups: The Local Langlands Correspondence for Unitary Groups

 Fargues and Scholze show that their correspondence has various good properties which we will invoke throughout. \begin{theorem}{\cite[Theorem~I.9.6]{FS}}{ } The mapping defined above

-enjoys the following properties: \begin{enumerate} \item (Compatibility with Local Class Field Theory) If $G = T$ is a torus, then $\pi \mapsto \phi_{\pi}$ is the usual local Langlands correspondence \item The correspondence is compatible with character twists, passage to contragredients, and central characters. \item (Compatibility with products) Given two irreducible representations $\pi_{1}$ and $\pi_{2}$ of two connected reductive groups $G_{1}$ and $G_{2}$ over $\mathbb{Q}_{p}$, respectively, we have
+enjoys the following properties: \begin{enumerate} \item (Compatibility with Local Class Field Theory) If $G = T$ is a torus, then $\pi \mapsto \phi_{\pi}^{\mathrm{FS}}$ is the usual local Langlands correspondence constructed from class field theory. \item The correspondence is compatible with character twists, passage to contragredients, and central characters. \item (Compatibility with products) Given two irreducible representations $\pi_{1}$ and $\pi_{2}$ of two connected reductive groups $G_{1}$ and $G_{2}$ over $\mathbb{Q}_{p}$, respectively, we have

 under the Fargues--Scholze local Langlands correspondence for $G_{1} \times G_{2}$. \item (Compatibility with parabolic induction) Given a parabolic subgroup $P \subset G$ with Levi factor $M$ and a representation $\pi_{M}$ of $M$, then the Weil parameter corresponding to any sub-quotient of $I_{P}^{G}(\pi_{M})$ the (normalized) parabolic induction is the composition